tannershimanek/cs4230-software-testing/README.md

 ### Commands
 todo
-1. Advance Month
+1. Advance Month - Advances bank system to the next month
-2. Deposit to Savings
+2. Deposit to Savings - Deposits an amount of money into customer savings account.
-3. Withdraw from Savings
+3. Withdraw from Savings - Withdraws an amount of money from savings account.
-4. Create New Loan
+4. Create New Loan - A new loan is created with specified amount and interest rate.
-5. Pay Loan
+5. Pay Loan - Pay a specific amount towards a loan  identified by the loan id.
-6. Show Savings Balance
+6. Show Savings Balance - Display the current savings account balance.
-7. Show Loan
+7. Show Loan - Show the loan details identified by the loan id.
-8. Show All Loans
+8. Show All Loans - Display the details of all the loans.
-9. Generate Report
+9. Generate Report - Generate and display a bank report.
 10. Help (shows a list of commands)
 0. exit (exits program)